-Deep vein thrombosis (DVT) is a blood clot that forms in the deep veins in the body.
-Blood clots form when blood cells and blood components stick together.
-Most deep vein blood clots occur in the lower leg or thigh, however, they can occur in other parts of the body such as the arms, chest or neck.
-If untreated, part of the clot in a deep vein can break off and travel to the lungs, blocking blood flow.
+Deep vein thrombosis (DVT) is a clot that forms within a deep vein, usually in the leg or arm.
+If untreated, part of the clot can break off and travel to the lungs and block blood flow.
 The loose clot is called a Pulmonary Embolism (PE).
 This can be potentially fatal if not detected early.

-If you have a DVT, you may have had some symptoms such as:
+If you have a PE, you may have had some symptoms such as: